josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 ![alt text][image4]

-See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lane 113 through 194 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)
+See *Create binary image* section of [advanced_lane_detection.ipynb](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/advanced_lane_detection.ipynb) and lines 113 through 210 of [helpers.py](https://github.com/josh31416/self-driving-car-nanodegree-at-udacity/blob/master/advanced-lane-detection/helpers.py)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.